 Scottish legislation on the UK’s official legislation database includes Acts of the Scottish Parliament (ASPs) and Scottish Statutory Instruments (SSIs), both 1999 onwards.
 ASPs are reproduced as revised, with an option to select the original “as enacted” text under “What Version” on the left of the screen.
 SSIs are as originally made.
 Explanatory Notes to ASPs (introduced in 1999) and Executive Notes to SSIs (July 2005 onwards) are included if published.
 Also available are the Acts of the Old Scottish Parliament 1424-1707 as revised.
 The content for this is not complete.

 United Kingdom legislation on the UK’s official legislation database includes Public General Acts (complete 1988 onwards, partial 1801-1987), Local Acts (complete 1991 onwards, partial 1857-1990), and Statutory Instruments (complete 1987 onwards, partial 1948-1986).
 Other content accessible from this page includes Acts of the Parliament of Great Britain (partial 1707-1800), Acts of the English Parliament (partial 1267-1706), Church of England Measures and Church Instruments.
-Most primary legislation is available as revised at least up to 2002, with about half of it updated further to the present.
+Over 95% of the Acts on legislation.gov.uk are fully up to date.
+The “changes to legislation” message indicates if there are any outstanding effects.
 The original text as enacted may be accessed under “What Version” on the left of the screen.
-Most secondary legislation is not revised.
+Some secondary legislation is revised.
 Explanatory Memoranda to Acts (introduced from 1999) and SIs (from 2004) are included if published.

 Welsh legislation on the UK’s official legislation database includes: Acts of the National Assembly for Wales 2012 onwards, Measures of the National Assembly for Wales 2008-2011 and Wales Statutory Instruments 1999 onwards.
 Measures are reproduced as revised, with an option to select the original “as enacted” text under “What Version” on the left of the screen.
 Wales SIs are not revised.
 Explanatory Notes to Measures and Acts are included if published.

-Subscription service.
-Provides access to the content previously available from Halsbury’s Laws Direct, Legislation Direct and LexisNexis Professional.
-Coverage includes: an electronic version of Halsbury’s Laws of England; full and amended text of all UK Statutes and SIs that are in force; Scottish Acts and SIs; Measures and Acts of the Welsh Assembly; Church of England Measures; Is It In Force?; access to legislation and case law from the EU and from several Commonwealth jurisdictions, including Australia, Canada and New Zealand.
+Subscription service, providing access to the content previously available from Halsbury’s Laws Direct, Legislation Direct and LexisNexis Professional.
+Coverage includes: an electronic version of Halsbury’s Laws of England; full and amended text of all UK Statutes and SIs that are in force; Scottish Acts and SIs; Measures and Acts of the Welsh Assembly; Church of England Measures; Is It In Force?; and access to legislation and case law from the EU and from several Commonwealth jurisdictions, including Australia, Canada and New Zealand.

 The Leader of the House of Commons is the Cabinet minister responsible for arranging government business, including the introduction of government Bills, in the House of Commons.
 Information here on the GOV.UK web site includes the Business Statements, made each Thursday when the House is sitting and announcing the business for the following week and provisional business for the subsequent week.

 Subscription service, updated daily.
-Westlaw UK contains legislation dating back to 1267 including: all UK Public and General Acts which were still in force in 1991 (fully consolidated), and all published subsequently; all Public and General Acts of the Scottish Parliament (ASPS); all Local Acts published since 1991; all Church of England Measures published since 1991; all Welsh Assembly Measures and Acts from 2008; all Northern Ireland legislation from 1991; a selection of UK SI’s of general application published between 1948 and 1991 and all subsequent UK (Westminster) SI’s.
-Also SI’s made by the Scottish Parliament (SSI’s), English-language SI’s made by the National Assembly for Wales and Statutory Rules (SR’s) made by the Northern Ireland Assembly.
+Westlaw UK contains legislation dating back to 1267 including: all UK Public General Acts which were still in force in 1991 (fully consolidated), and all published subsequently; all Acts of the Scottish Parliament (ASPs); all Local Acts published since 1991; all Church of England Measures published since 1991; all Welsh Assembly Measures and Acts from 2008; and all Northern Ireland legislation from 1991.
+Subsidiary legislation includes: a selection of UK SIs of general application published between 1948 and 1991 and all subsequent UK (Westminster) SIs; SIs made by the Scottish Parliament (SSIs); English-language SIs made by the National Assembly for Wales; and Statutory Rules (SRs) made by the Northern Ireland Assembly.